Using Logic Pro for surround sound work and ambisonics

 However… Bug #1 & Bug #2

-There is a massive bug / conceptual flaw within Logic about importing surround files, which is that it can’t properly import a 5.0 file (FL, FR, FC, SL, SR) into a 5.1 (FL, FR, FC, LFE, SL, SR) project.
-That’s important because a surround sound *recording* will rarely have a Sub-bass LFE channel because surround microphone arrays (like a Decca tree) don’t typically have microphones to record LFE.
-Consequently when you are dealing with surround sound recordings, you are typically importing 5.0 files.
+I believe there is a conceptual flaw within Logic about importing surround files, which is that it can’t properly import a 5.0 file (FL, FR, FC, SL, SR) into a 5.1 (FL, FR, FC, LFE, SL, SR) project.
+That’s important because a surround sound *recording* will rarely have a sub-bass LFE channel because surround microphone arrays (like a Decca tree) don’t typically have microphones to record LFE.
+Consequently often when you are dealing with surround sound recordings, you are typically importing 5.0 files.
 As another example, if you purchase sound effects from one of the largest sound effects providers, Boom Library, they are often provided in 5.0 format.
 When you mix all these 5.0 recordings together, along with music, dialogue, etc, you then choose to mix some of those inputs into the sub-bass LFE channel.
-So generally speaking, when you use Logic you are importing mono, stereo and 5.0 files to generate a 5.1 mix, With Logic, 5.0 format is generally what we import, and 5.1 is what we generally export.
-Currently, when I import a 5.0 audio file into Logic, it correctly identifies it as a Surround File, and suffixes the Surround icon to the Region Name, and it loads up a Surround Balancer component in place of the Pan control, and routes the file to the Surround Bus.
-However, when I press Play, only the audio from the Front Left Channel plays out.
+So generally speaking, when you use Logic you are importing mono, stereo and 5.0 files to generate a 5.1 mix, typically when creating a mix from scratch, 5.0 format is generally what we might import, and 5.1 is what we generally export.
+Currently, when I import a 5.0 audio file into Logic, it identifies it as a Surround File, and suffixes the Surround icon to the Region Name, and it loads up a Surround Balancer component in place of the Pan control, and routes the file to the Surround Bus.
+However a bug appears, when I press Play: only the audio from the Front Left Channel plays out.
 Any audio on Channels 2, 3, and 4 is completely ignored, which obviously is quite problematic!
-Additionally, if you observe the Mixer page for that channel, you will see that it meters the audio from Front Left, on both the Front Left and Right channels, but routes the audio to Front Left, Right, Centre, Surround Left and Surround Right.
+Additionally, if you look at the Mixer page for that channel, you will see that it meters the audio from Front Left, on both the Front Left and Right channels, but routes the audio to Front Left, Right, Centre, Surround Left and Surround Right.
 So the three problems here are: 1) Audio from channels 2-5 is ignored.
 2) Audio from channel 1 (Front Left) is routed to all outputs, rather than just to Front Left, even though the Pan Balancer is placed centre.
 3) Audio metering on the input channel doesn’t correspond to anything that is happening audio-wise.
 Currently the only way to import a 5.0 surround sound file is to use the drag and drop approach above, bringing it in as multiple mono files, and routing them to the correct outputs (you can then use a Track Stack to consolidated it visually to one track).
 Very boring.

-Sometimes I will open a 5.0 file in Twisted Wave and add an extra silent channel (the LFE channel, as the 4th channel in the file) so that I can Import it (not drag) into Logic and it will appear as a single region on a surround channel.
-This would be slightly irritating to have to do on it’s own, but this is where Bug #2 appears.
-If you split your imported region up into two regions (for example to edit something out), then try and do a cross-fade between those regions, the cross-fade simply won’t work at all.
-I can’t find any logic or consistent pattern as to why it seems ok on some files and not on others.
+Sometimes I will open a 5.0 file in Twisted Wave and add an extra silent channel (the LFE channel, as the 4th channel in the file) so that I can Import it (not drag) into Logic so it will appear as a single region on a surround channel.
+This would be slightly irritating to have to do on its own, but this is where Bug #2 appears.
+If you split your imported region up into two regions (for example to edit out something), then try and do a cross-fade between those regions, the cross-fade simply won’t work at all.
+I can’t find any logic or consistent pattern as to why it seems ok on some files, and not on others.

 A 5.0 channel file imported using the Drag and Drop method.
 Each track has then been panned to the correct outputs for each channel of the audio file.
 A Track Stack can be a useful way of organising tracks when you have to import files like this.